-There are lots of reasons why your AC system freezes up in Naples.
-Most all of them usually require professional AC repair.
+There are a lot of reasons why your AC system freezes up in Naples.
+Nearly all of them usually require professional AC repair.

-Double-checking the air filter is clean and airflow isn’t restricted are the only work you can safely handle yourself.
-If you need to install a new the filter, you can hasten the melting process by turning off the equipment and using the fan.
-If you have a heat pump, you can move it to heat mode until the ice is gone.
+Checking the air filter isn’t clogged and airflow isn’t restricted are the only work you can safely handle yourself.
+If you need to install a new the filter, you can hasten the defrosting process by turning off the unit and turning on the fan.
+If you have a heat pump, you can switch it to heat mode until the ice has disappeared.

-After the ice disappears, turn settings back to normal.
-If your system freezes again, call Service Experts Heating & Air Conditioning to repair the problem.
+After the ice disappears, move settings back to normal.
+If your system freezes again, get in touch with Service Experts Heating & Air Conditioning to fix the problem.

-Insufficient refrigerant—Freezing up may be created by a refrigerant leak.
+Not enough refrigerant—Freezing up could be created by a refrigerant leak.

 What creates a leak?

 - Friction from piping vibrating against other components

 - Cracked valves

 How long your unit has been running and the location of the leak play a role in whether you should repair or replace your AC system.